Paddy Prendergast (Gaelic footballer)

 Patrick Prendergast (1926 – 26 September 2021) was a Gaelic footballer.
 At club level, he played with Dungloe and Ballintubber and was a member of the Donegal and Mayo senior football teams.
 He usually lined out as a full-back.

 Playing career

-Although born in Ballintubber, County Mayo, Prendergast first came to prominence with the Dungloe club in Donegal.
+Although born in Ballintubber, County Mayo, Prendergast first came to prominence with the Dungloe club in County Donegal.
 His performances at club level earned a call-up to the Donegal senior football team.
 After a number of years with Donegal, Prendergast declared for the Mayo senior football team in 1948.
 His debut season with his native county saw him win the first of four consecutive Connacht Championship titles, however, the season ended with an All-Ireland final defeat by Cavan.
 Prendergast lined out at full-back when Mayo won back-to-back All-Ireland Championship titles after defeats of Louth in 1950 and Meath in 1951.
 He continued to line out with the team until 1956, by which time he had claimed a fifth Connacht Championship title as well as two National League titles.
 Prendergast was also a Railway Cup-winner with Connacht.